tedtran6/Iris-Machine-Learning-Example/README.md

 below are some photos of the charts created.

-This is some data using striclty the decision tree classifier so we can visualize it with a graphviz tree Running the split between the training and testing split once
+This is some data using strictly the decision tree classifier so we can visualize it with a graphviz tree Running the split between the training and testing split once

 ### Example of a decision tree created from the classifier.